MontiCore/montithings/tools/sd4componenttesting/README.md

 You may notice that the CLI tool prints no output to the console.
 This means that the tool has parsed the file `Example.sd4c` successfully.

+For more Information about the structure of the SD4C testdiagram from above please have a look at the [Grammar](src/main/grammars/de/monticore/lang/Readme.md#diagram) documentation.

 ### Step 2: Pretty-Printing

 The CLI tool provides a pretty-printer for the SD4C language.
-A pretty-printer can be used, e.g., to fix the formatting of files containing SD4Cs.
+A pretty-printer can be used, e.g., to fix the formatting of files containing a SD4C testdiagram.
 To execute the pretty-printer, the `-pp,--prettyprint` option can be used.
 Using the option without any arguments pretty-prints the models contained in the input files to the console.